pico-bolero/adventofcode-2024/README.md

 ## Lessons Learned

 - The scanning window implementation seemed to work well.
 However, the window needed to be 7x7 so that the centerpoint could radiate out to check all the matches.
 Checkng every match in the window was a failure.
-- I'm debating on wether padding the input vertically and horizontally would be useful versus handling the edges.
+- I'm debating on whether padding the input vertically and horizontally would be useful versus handling the edges.

+## Day 05 - Summary

+- Parsing remains challenging.
+This one required chunking the input into two segments.
+Consuming an iterator didn't make that easy.
+I could use a function that chunks an iterator into vectors based on a chunk separator